berkeley-scf/r-bootcamp-fall-2023/README.md

 The [schedule for the bootcamp](schedule) including links to all the modules.

-The schedule will be similar to [the schedule from 2022](https://berkeley-scf.github.io/r-bootcamp-fall-2022/schedule/).

 ## Preparing for the course - course content

 WARNING: This material is under construction, with various (but not huge) edits to the content expected.
 We'll be making edits up until a few days before the event.

-For a full set of material similar to what will be presented please see the [material from 2022](https://berkeley-scf.github.io/r-bootcamp-fall-2022/schedule/).

 Course content is available through GitHub.
 Please download a copy of the course materials before arriving at the bootcamp using one of the two options below (if you're familiar with Git you'll also know how to do this by cloning the repository):